GMOD/dash_jbrowse/README.md

 ## Resources

-- More infromation about `Dash` can be found in this [post](https://medium.com/plotly/dash-is-react-for-python-r-and-julia-c75822d1cc24)
+- More information about `Dash` can be found in this [post](https://medium.com/plotly/dash-is-react-for-python-r-and-julia-c75822d1cc24)
 - Examples of the `LinearGenomeView` component can be found in the [usage.py](usage.py), and [browser.py](./examples/browser.py)